Documentation

 </plugin>

-Another option is to use servlet initialization parameters.
-You can use the Servlet 3.0 @WebServlet annotation, which requires you to configure your servlet unless you want it done automatically by Vaadin with default parameter values.
+Another option for setting configuration properties is to use servlet initialization parameters.
+Use the Servlet 3.0 @WebServlet annotation.
+This requires you to configure your servlet, unless you want Vaadin Flow to do it, using default parameter values.

 @WebServlet(urlPatterns = "/*", name = "myservlet", asyncSupported = true, loadOnStartup = 1,